Fine-Tuning Multilingual Language Models for Code Review: An Empirical Study on Industrial C# Projects: Results

 \textit{Code Change Quality Estimation.} For the binary classification task of identifying whether a code change requires a review comment, both SonarQube and the fine-tuned CodeReviewer performed close to human reviewers in terms of accuracy, precision, recall, and F1 score (see Figure~\ref{fig:compare-QE}).
 A quantitative analysis of prediction errors across issue categories revealed notable performance differences between the methods.
 SonarQube showed strong performance in detecting rule-based issues, such as security vulnerabilities and maintainability concerns.
 However, it struggled with more context-dependent categories like performance optimizations and logic errors.
 In contrast, the fine-tuned CodeReviewer delivered more balanced results across all issue types, suggesting better generalization capabilities for identifying both rule-based and context-sensitive quality issues.

 \textit{Review Comment Generation.} In the review comment generation task, the performance gap between human reviewers and automated methods became more pronounced (see Figure~\ref{fig:compare-CG}).
-Humans consistently produced comments with higher Information and Relevance scores across all PRs.
-Among the LMs, CodeLlama-7B (fine-tuned on C\#) achieved the best human evaluation scores, outperforming both SonarQube and the other LMs.
-Notably, the DeepSeek-R1-Distill-Llama-8B model produced almost identical comments before and after fine-tuning.
-This suggests that fine-tuning reduced its instruction-following and reasoning capabilities.
-While its BLEU score increased post-fine-tuning, this improvement came at the cost of reduced explanatory richness and contextual reasoning.
+Human reviewers consistently produced comments that correctly addressed the underlying code issues, resulting in the highest \textit{Issue Correctness Rate}.
+Among the language models, CodeLlama-7B (fine-tuned on C\#) achieved the best alignment with the ground truth, followed closely by CodeReviewer and DeepSeek-R1-Distill-Llama-8B.
+Notably, the DeepSeek model produced almost identical comments before and after fine-tuning, suggesting that the fine-tuning process reduced its reasoning variety while improving lexical precision.
+Overall, fine-tuned models narrowed—but did not eliminate—the gap to human reviewers in terms of correctness and issue coverage.

 \textit{Efficiency Trade-offs.} Table~\ref{tab:review_time} presents the average review time per PR for each method.
 Human reviewers typically required over five minutes per PR, depending on the complexity of the changes.
 SonarQube took between three to five minutes due to its thorough static analysis.
 In contrast, LMs significantly reduced review time, generally completing reviews in under one minute.
 Among them, the DeepSeek-R1-Distill-Llama-8B base was the slowest, likely due to its more elaborate reasoning-based responses.